nprapps/armslist-scraper/README.md

 ## What to expect <a id="what-to-expect"></a>

 The scraper will output the listings into a csv format.

-Running script will make two main csv files: cache/index.csv is a master of all listings with the URL, state and date; and listings.csv will be the bulk of the data with each listing and the associated details.
+Running script will make two main csv files as well as some extra files that may be handy for testing:

+* `cache/index.csv` is a master index of listings with the URL, state and date.
+This file is used to scrape each page individually.
-Don't worry if the script is taking a long time to run.
-There's a lot of data coming so that's expected.
+* `cache/listings.csv` is the bulk of the data.
+Each row represents a listing and the associated details.
+* `cache/state/1/<statename>` includes the log messages in a file called `stderr` and scraped index page data in a file called `stdout` on a per state basis.

+The script could take a long time to run.
+We recommend using a fairly powerful Amazon EC2 instance in the Virginia/us-east-1 region to run the scraper.